 When you’re working from home, your job can actually become more stressful.
 Suddenly, you’re battling between home and work life, and a cramped schedule can disrupt your workflow.
 That means you have to do everything you can to optimize and organize your home office.

 Getting organized before you ever sit down at your desk can make you less stressed and more productive all day long.
-One of my favorite apps for staying organized is Evernote, an app for iOS, Android, and Windows.
-It allows you to keep ideas, notes, pictures, and reminders all in one place which makes it perfect for that “eureka” moment when you’re away from your desk.
+One of my favorite apps for staying organized is Evernote.
+It allows you to keep ideas, notes, pictures, and reminders all in one place, which makes it perfect for that “eureka” moment when you’re away from your desk.

-Keeping a clean office is also very conducive to staying on top of things.
-By organizing and filing loose papers, you’re going to spend less time searching for them when the time comes that you need them.
-A filing cabinet costs around $50 and it more than pays you back in saved time and increased productivity.
+Keeping a clean office also helps you stay on top of things.
+By organizing and filing loose papers, you’ll spend less time searching for them when you need them.
+A filing cabinet costs around $50, and it more than pays you back in saved time and increased productivity.
 It also makes your work environment much more pleasant.

 It’s not always easy to clearly demarcate your home life from your work life when your computer is just a few feet away.
-The best way to deal with work burnout is to create a schedule.
+The best way to foster work-life balance is to create a work schedule.
 While it may be impossible to completely ignore your job after hours – especially if you work as a freelancer and have strict deadlines – you can always prioritize.
-Set a rule that your work hours are 9am to 5pm, and you reply only to urgent emails after that.
+Set a rule that your work hours are 9am to 5pm, for example, and you reply only to urgent emails after that.

 If your job requires you to track your hours, an app such as Toggl can be a great help.
-It notes the time you worked and allows you to send updates and time sheets to your supervisors.
-But even if you don’t need to hand in your hours, it can increase your productivity by letting you know how long you spent on a project and how much time you spent surfing the Web.
+It notes the time you worked and allows you to send updates and timesheets to your supervisors.
+And even if you don’t need to hand in your hours, it can increase your productivity by letting you know how long you spent on a project and how much time you spent surfing the Web.

-Just remember that when planning your work schedule you should also plan around breaks and meals.
+Just remember that when you’re planning your work schedule, you should also plan for breaks and meals.
 They’re an integral part of preserving your sanity.
 A morning break, midday meal, and afternoon break – even if it’s just to kick back and visit your favorite websites – can help you stay focused and avoid getting sidetracked when you should be working.

 9. Eat in the Kitchen

 Your best bet is to make your home office a no-food zone.
 Keep a water bottle or cup of coffee handy for quick sips, but leave the major eating for the kitchen or dining room.
-This way you get a well-deserved break, but when you’re back at your desk, you’re ready to get to work.
+That way, you get a well-deserved break, but when you’re back at your desk, you’re ready to get to work.

 10. Invest in Headphones

 Think of all the at-home noises that can disrupt your concentration.
-A ringing phone, a loud TV, kids playing, the doorbell, and even regular conversations can cause you to lose your train of thought or get frustrated.
-And, since it’s not feasible (nor fair) to expect all noise to simply stop when you’re working, noise-cancelling headphones are the next best thing.
+A ringing phone, a loud TV, kids playing, the doorbell, and even regular conversations can cause you to lose your train of thought or become frustrated.
+And, since it’s not feasible (or fair) to expect all noise to simply stop when you’re working, noise-canceling headphones are the next best thing.